ViLourenco/my-calendar-pro/readme.txt

 * Miscellaneous improvements to usage of defaults in submissions
 * Save author data from public submissions
 * Display author data when submitted from public
+* Change import options to transients so errors expire.

 = 1.5.7 =